-AGL Group, AGIL and ALL calculate their solvency capital requirement using the Standard Formula.
+AGL Group and AGIL calculate their solvency capital requirement using the Standard Formulae.
 Own funds, including the calculation of technical provisions, are calculated based on the valuation requirements set out in the SII Directive.

-The capital positions of AGL Group and the two SII insurance firms are summarised below:
+The capital positions of AGL Group and AGIL are summarised below: